TCHeaven/Aphididae/9_Host_swap.md

     sbatch $ProgDir/run_raw_read_qc.sh $OutDir $Reference_genome $Gff $Fread $Rread $Fread2 $Rread2 $Fread3 $Rread3 $Fread4 $Rread4 $Fread5 $Rread5
 done
 #57551367-57551414

+#NOTE: this script does not use C2T conversion aware aligner for qualimap
 ```
 Raw read folder has been compressed to save space.
 ### Trimming <a name="16"></a>